hyper-neutrino/anyfix/README.md

 `Ƥ`: Print followed by a newline
 `ƈ`: Read a single character of input
 `ɠ`: Read a line of input
+`ɦ`: Read all input into a list of lines
 `ƥ`: Print not followed by a newline
 `Ạ`: Python AND
 `Ḷ`: Range `[0..x-1]`